Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 		   abort the operation and try again.
      14. The [=Ingest source=] SHOULD resend [=Objects=] for which a connection was terminated early, or when an error response was received such as HTTP 400 or 403 if the connection was down for less than 3 average segments durations.
 For connections that were down longer, ingest source can resume sending [=Objects=] at the live edge of the live media presentation instead.
-     15. The [=Ingest source=] MAY limit the number of retries to establish a new connection or resume streaming after a TCP error occurs to N.
+     15. The [=Ingest source=] MAY limit N, the number of retries, to establish a new connection or resume streaming after a TCP error occurs.
          This number N MAY be configurable.
      16. After a TCP error, the [=Ingest source=] should perform the following: